About

 A High Performance Computational Research Community

-The Institute for Computational and Data Sciences is one of seven interdisciplinary research institutes within Penn State’s Office of the Senior Vice President for Research.
+The Institute for Computational and Data Sciences is one of eight interdisciplinary research institutes within Penn State’s Office of the Senior Vice President for Research.
 ICDS brings researchers together to develop and apply innovative, high performance computation methods.
 ICDS supports faculty from dozens of departments in nearly all of Penn State’s twenty-four campuses.

 Mission & Vision